Lab4U Talks. Episode 2: Building communities of practice while implementing Lab4U

-We know STEM jobs are in demand and we need today’s youth to be tomorrow’s changemakers to solve humanity’s biggest challenges.
 We expect our work to transcend, supporting teachers and students to build a better future.

-We want to thank all teachers, students, parents, and sponsors like the US Embassy and CEMEX for being part of this mission.
+So we want to thank all teachers, students, parents, and sponsors like the US Embassy and CEMEX for being part of this mission.

 Audio Production: Jose Ferrada, Lab4U.
 Distribution: Más Más